 When life throws curveballs, sometimes you need a loan to get back on track.

 A personal loan is money lent to an individual, usually paid back with interest in fixed, monthly payments over a set term.
-Loans are attractive in part because they could have lower interest rates than credit cards and often come with a fixed rate, rather than a variable rate.
+Loans are attractive in part because, for borrowers with good credit, they could have lower interest rates than credit cards and often come with a fixed rate, rather than a variable rate.